mvaki/innomedup/README.md

 After settiing it up the device will restart.
 If you want to repeat the setup hold the button connected on pin 26 for 5 seconds.
 This will delete all saved settings including the network SSID and pass.

-***Step 12.*** If everything is setup correctly your ESP32 should upload its data on Firebase.
+***Step 12.*** If everything is setup correctly your ESP32 should upload its data on Firebase (v1.4) or on the inomed up website (v1.5).
 It is possible to send a notification email to the manager of the bin.
+(For version V1.4 only!)
 To do so please send an email to innomedupgrc@gmail.com with the MAC of the ESP32 and the recipient email.

 ie 84:CC:A8:5C:C7:04 recipientemail@gmail.com.